 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Converse, approximately 76% of students took out student loans averaging $6,734 a year.
-That adds up to $26,936 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Converse, approximately 65% of students took out student loans averaging $113 a year.
+That adds up to $452 over four years for those students.

 How Much Money Do Converse Graduates Make?students who graduate with a bachelor's degree from Converse make about $33,900 a year during their first few years of employment after graduation.
 Unfortunately, this is 15% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.